epfl-lara/stainless/core/src/sphinx/purescala.rst

 IO-examples can never cover all the possible executions of a function, and are thus weaker than a formal specification.

-Leon provides a powerful compromise between these two extremes.
+Stainless provides a powerful compromise between these two extremes.
 It introduces *symbolic IO-examples*, expressed through a specialized ``passes`` construct, which resembles pattern-matching: